Management Base

 Compliance Education and Awareness Raising

-To raise employees’ awareness and knowledge regarding compliance, we are continuing to educate them by using the Compliance Guidebook, which summarizes the rules concerning companies and society, the Compliance Newsletter, which provides specific examples of compliance issues that could arise in our daily operations, and the Compliance Promotion Rules (for Managers/Mid-Level Employees), which explains expected roles and behavior, in addition to holding level-specific and theme-specific training.
+To raise officers' and employees’ awareness and knowledge regarding compliance, we are sharing and disseminating information to employees through compliance promoters in each department, and we are continuing to educate them by using the Compliance Guidebook, which summarizes the rules concerning companies and society, the Compliance Newsletter, which provides specific examples of compliance issues that could arise in our daily operations, and the Compliance Promotion Rules (for Managers/Mid-Level Employees), which explains expected roles and behavior, in addition to holding level-specific and theme-specific training.

 Compliance Guidebook

-The Compliance Guidebook provides explanations of the laws and rules that our company and society must comply with, as well as specific prohibited items.
+The Compliance Guidebook provides explanations of the laws and rules that must be observed within our group and society, as well as specific prohibited items.

 <Example of Publication Content>